Explore The Inner City

-The Inner City Of Sydney falls naturally into four distinct regions - Harbourside (Millers Point, The Rocks and Circular Quay); Central Business District; Southern Business District; Darling Harbour.
+The Inner City Of Sydney falls naturally into three distinct regions - Harbourside (Millers Point, The Rocks and Circular Quay); Central Business District; Southern Business District, including Darling Harbour.
 Much of Sydney's visitor accommodation is centred around Darling Harbour and Central Railway Station in the southern region; the main shopping area is the central region; Circular Quay acts as a transport link between ferries, trains and North Shore buses.
 There is plenty for visitors to see and do in each region; use the menu below for our pick of things to see and do in each.

 Circular Quay station in the inner city's north gives access to the Harbour ferry wharves, the Opera House, Botanical Gardens, the Sydney Harbour Bridge, and The Rocks and Millers Point historic villages.

 Town Hall and Wynyard Stations are on the western side of the city.
 Wynyard gives quick access to the business end of town; Town Hall station is located in the shopping precinct, and is just a short walk from Darling Harbour.